weiliangliu0/weiliangliu0.github.io/_pages/miscellaneous.md

 <p>
 I was also part of the "UChicago Ocean Sunfish" team that won the 2024 Windy City Cup Ultimate Frisbee Championship.
 In addition, I competed in the <a href="https://www.instagram.com/p/Clf8roCBuEP/?igsh=NjZ1MjIya2szYWU4" target="_blank">2022 Freakshow Work & Play Hat</a> and won a bronze medal.
-On the left is a photo of me playing as a <a href="https://www.theuap.com/ultimate-frisbee-positions-which-one-is-best-for-you" target="_blank">Handler</a> at the <a href="https://www.instagram.com/p/Cq_-1eBBWZv/?igsh=eHF3eW4yanZvcXRk" target="_blank">2023 Singapore Gold & Bold Hat</a>, while on the right is a selfie with my amazing teammates after our victory at the 2024 Windy City Cup:
+On the left is a photo of me playing as a <a href="https://www.theuap.com/ultimate-frisbee-positions-which-one-is-best-for-you" target="_blank">Handler</a> at the <a href="https://www.instagram.com/p/Cq_-1eBBWZv/?igsh=eHF3eW4yanZvcXRk" target="_blank">2023 Singapore Gold & Bold Hat</a>, while on the right is a selfie with my amazing teammates after the Windy City Cup:
 </p>

 <div style="display: flex; flex-wrap: nowrap; justify-content: space-between; align-items: center;">